Big, doomed satellite seen from space as it tumbles towards a fiery reentry on Feb. 21 (photos)

 ERS-2 "was the most sophisticated Earth-observation spacecraft ever developed and launched by Europe," ESA officials wrote.
 The satellite weighs 5,047 pounds (2,294 kg) when empty as it is now, pretty large for a piece of space debris.

 But reentries of objects that size aren't uncommon these days.
-Pieces of space junk of similar pass burn up in Earth's atmosphere every few weeks, according to ESA's FAQ.
+Pieces of space junk of similar mass burn up in Earth's atmosphere every few weeks, according to ESA's FAQ.

 ERS-2 is expected to break up into smaller fragments once it reaches about 50 miles (80 km) above Earth, the vast majority of which will burn up in the atmosphere.
 Some might make their way to Earth's surface, but are expected to fall into the ocean.
 "None of these fragments will contain any toxic or radioactive substances," ESA wrote.